Never slack on a shift. Value the unheralded role players. Bury your scoring chances. Know when to make a pass and share the glory.

 Still, having amassed barely two dozen games as a play-by-play announcer, he exudes classic hockey humility over his latest break.

-As 39-year veteran Pat Foley makes 2021-22 his swan song with the Chicago Blackhawks, NBC Sports Chicago is rotating four guest broadcasters in his place for select games.
-Nelson is in that mix, debuting at a Nov.
+As 39-year veteran Pat Foley made 2021-22 his swan song with the Chicago Blackhawks, NBC Sports Chicago rotated four guest broadcasters in his place for select games.
+Nelson was in that mix, debuting at a Nov.
 17 visit to Seattle.

 “I’ve been very, very lucky to work with some incredible people,” he said.
 “So with that in mind, I don’t want to take it for granted, assume that I will be given more opportunities.”